Jacques Fabre-Jeune

-Jacques Eric Fabre-Jeune, C.S., known before May 2022 as Jacques Fabre, (born November 13, 1955) is a Haitian-born American prelate of the Catholic Church who has served as bishop of the Diocese of Charleston in South Carolina since 2022.
+Jacques Eric Fabre-Jeune, C.S. (born November 13, 1955) is a Haitian-born American prelate of the Catholic Church who has served as bishop of the Diocese of Charleston in South Carolina since 2022.

 Fabre-Jeune is the first Haitian-American to head a diocese.
 Since being ordained a priest in 1986, Fabre-Jeune has worked in Florida, Georgia, the Dominican Republic, and briefly at a refugee camp at Guantanamo Bay.
 He is a member of the Congregation of the Missionaries of Saint Charles Borromeo (Scalabrinians).

 Biography

 Early life

 Jacques Fabre-Jeune was born in Port-au-Prince, Haiti, on November 13, 1955.
 He was one of six children in his family.
 As a teenager, he emigrated to the United States, settling in New York City where he completed his high school education.
 He then attended St. John's University in New York before transferring to University of St. Michael's College in Toronto to begin seminary studies.
 During his novitiate with the Scalabrinians, Fabre-Jeune served in a mission in Mexico, gaining early exposure to cross-cultural ministry.

 Fabre-Jeune continued his theological education at the Catholic Theological Union in Chicago and the Scalabrini House of Theology.
 He later earned a Master of Divinity and a Licentiate in Migration Studies from the Urbaniana University in Rome.